Yogesh-Kumar-Mallik-dev/Yogesh-Kumar-Mallik-dev/README.md

 <div align="center">
   <img src="https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif" width="45%" align="right" />

-I’m **Yogesh Kumar Mallik (born 2006)** — a student and self-taught developer who believes that ideas become real only through **discipline, collaboration, and code**.
+I’m **Yogesh Kumar Mallik** — a student and self-taught developer who believes that ideas become real only through **discipline, collaboration, and code**.

 I founded **QiForge**, not as a team, but as an **ideology** — a forge where ideas are shaped into technology, and people into creators.
 As its **Founder & Leader**, I build systems, guide developers, and create opportunities for others to discover their potential through real work — not theory.